 Contact Us Today

-Here at Fiona Bruce LLP we have an experienced and dedicated employment team, committed to ensuring you are looked after and your dispute is brought to swift conclusion.
+Here at Fiona Bruce Solicitors we have an experienced and dedicated employment team, committed to ensuring you are looked after and your dispute is brought to swift conclusion.
 Please contact us for a no-obligation initial appointment and/or quotation.
 We look forward to hearing from you.

 This article is for general information only and does not constitute specific advice.
 You should not rely on the information in this article.
 Fiona Bruce Solicitors recommends that you seek our specific advice if you wish to rely on the any part of this article.
 Whilst Fiona Bruce Solicitors makes every effort to ensure that the article is accurate, Fiona Bruce Solicitors excludes all liability for claim, loss, demands or damages of any kind whatsoever (whether such claims, loss, demands or damages were foreseeable, known or otherwise) arising out of or in connection with the use of this article or any other information contained on this website.
 Any information provided only applies to England and Wales.